HOA Homeowners' Rights Task Force

 Proxies

-by LRB, 5 months ago
+by LRB, over 2 years ago

 Just an observation regarding proxies mentioned at the Jan 2, 2024 HOA Task Force meeting.
 Proxy mining shouldn't be allowed; however, neither should a homeowner's ability to give a proxy to whomever they want.
 Limiting proxies limits homeowner's ability to give a proxy to the person of their choice if that person has reached the proxy limit.
 This can be problematic if the limit is quite low.
 Currently, directed proxies are allowed and I see nothing wrong with that and it is quite sad that the assumption that the proxy holder will be dishonest in voting was voiced at the...
 Continue reading